The Foundry · Case Study

 Any SME or mid-market business with a public website.
 It is used by founders, operations leads, and consultants across e-commerce, SaaS, professional services, healthcare, hospitality, and B2B services.
 Recommendations automatically scale to company size, from solo operators to 250+ employee organisations.

-Analyses are processed to generate your roadmap and retained only to deliver the results and any follow-up you've explicitly opted into.
+Analyses are processed to generate your roadmap and retained only to deliver the results and any follow-up you have explicitly opted into.
 We do not sell data and we do not share submitted URLs or context with third parties.
 See our privacy policy for the full policy.

-Can I cite or embed the analyzer in my own content?
+06 Can I cite or embed the analyser in my own content?

 Yes.
 The tool is free to use and free to cite.
 If you are writing a listicle of free AI tools, a guide to automation audits, or an article about digital maturity, you are welcome to link to bespokeworks.ai/instant-analysis.
 If you want a dedicated quote, methodology note, or screenshot for editorial use, get in touch.

 Free.
 No signup wall.
-Two minutes of your time, a concrete roadmap at the other end.
+Two minutes of your time, a personalised three-phase automation plan at the other end.
+Or run the cost calculator to see what the same analysis would cost from a human consultant.